nagyist/electronicsleep.FlashCards/README.md

 * GUI interface for the cards
 * Loop in the main program with quit
 * Stats on answered questions
-* Save and load questions and answers into a text file
-* Add questions and save to a text file
 * Save stats file save and load for future use

 Usage: